-If you're coming from outside Europe you'll probably have to fly to Paris then catch the train, or take a domestic flight with Air France or easyJet.
+From the USA: fly to Paris then catch the train, or take a domestic flight with Air France or easyJet.

+By boat from the UK: You can sail to Saint-Malo from Poole or Weymouth with Condor Ferries, or from Portsmouth with Brittany Ferries.
 It's also easy to reach Brittany from southwest England, using the Plymouth to Roscoff crossing with Brittany Ferries.

-Brittany Ferries sails from Cork to Roscoff, or you can go from Rosslare to Roscoff with Irish Ferries.
+By boat from Ireland: Brittany Ferries sails from Cork to Roscoff, or you can go from Rosslare to Roscoff with Irish Ferries.